TSA Background Check

 The employer, in this case, the airport authorities and the government, seeks to employ the best of the applicants.
 As with any other secure government job, you can expect to be in contention with a great many other applicants for your coveted job.

+Remember that you do not just have to pass all the tests to become a transportation security officer, outshine other candidates.
 And, of course, you have to be physically healthy.
-The Airport Assessment will see you attending an interview as well as having your vision checked.
+The Airport Assessment will see you attending an interview as well as taking a color vision test.
+A color vision test checks if you can distinguish between colors.

 How Do I Prepare for the Assessments and Background Checks?